Alert:

-The Canadian Investment Regulatory Organization (CIRO) will have enhanced registration functions on April 1, 2025.
+The Canadian Investment Regulatory Organization (CIRO) gained enhanced registration functions on April 1, 2025 and as at July 1, 2025.

-Nine Canadian Securities Administrators (CSA) jurisdictions are expected to delegate to CIRO registration functions for investment dealers (ID), mutual fund dealers (MFD), and the individuals who act on behalf of these firms, subject to local approvals.
+Twelve Canadian Securities Administrators (CSA) jurisdictions have delegated registration functions to CIRO for investment dealers (ID) and the individuals who act on their behalf, and ten have delegated firm and individual registration functions for mutual fund dealers (MFD).
 Other CSA jurisdictions are considering similar delegation.

 This initiative supports a consistent and harmonized approach to registration and creates efficiencies in line with the evolving needs of investors and dealers across Canada.
 The benefits of streamlining registration functions with CIRO were discussed in CIRO’s Strategic Plan for Fiscal Year 2025-2027.

 CIRO had previously been delegated authority to register firms and individuals who act on behalf of IDs in Alberta, British Columbia, New Brunswick, Newfoundland and Labrador, and Saskatchewan.
-Ontario and Québec delegated authority for ID individuals only and Manitoba, Nova Scotia, Prince Edward Island, Northwest Territories, Nunavut and Yukon had not yet delegated.
-As such, delegation was not yet consistent across the nation (see Table 1 under “Changes to delegation effective April 1”).
+Ontario and Québec had delegated authority for ID individuals only and Manitoba had not yet delegated.

 A key objective outlined in CIRO’s Strategic Plan for 2025-2027 was to engage with CSA jurisdictions to explore delegating the registration of all ID and MFD individuals to CIRO.
 This goal aligns with the CSA’s recommendations in Position Paper 25-404 New Self-Regulatory Organization Framework which proposed assessing the allocation of registration functions between CSA jurisdictions and the new SRO following its creation.